ATHARVA1202/MVP-Prediction/README.md

-Predict the MVP of the current NBA season
+Predict the upcoming MVP for the current NBA season